Who Are The Associates?

-William Zimmer, Founding Associate, was an art critic who achieved international status through his catalog essays, which were published by museums all over the world.
+William Zimmer, Founding Associate, passed away in September 2007.
+He was an art critic who achieved international status through his catalog essays, which were published by museums all over the world.
 He retired as contributing critic to The New York Times after over 20 years.
 His career began with ARTS Magazine in 1975; in 1977 he was hired by The Soho Weekly News, a paper published in Lower Manhattan.
 By virtue of the paper’s location in the burgeoning Soho district, Zimmer was the first critic to review Julian Schnabel, David Salle, Keith Haring and many other artists who became major art world figures of the 1980s.
 Zimmer’s catalogue texts include essays on Donald Sultan, Brice Marden, Catherine Lee, Benny Andrews and Richard Bosman, to mention only a few.
-Zimmer passed away in September of 2007, and the Zimmer Prize in Art Criticism was established that same year by Larry Powell Management and Katharine T. Carter & Associates. www.zimmerprize.org

 Richard Vine is the Managing Editor for Art in America.
 He has taught at such institutions as the School of the Art Institute of Chicago, the American Conservatory of Music and New York University, and has served as editor-in-chief of the Chicago Review and of Dialogue: An Art Journal.
 His articles on art, literature, and intellectual history have appeared in numerous journals, including Salmagundi, Modern Poetry Studies, and the New Criterion.
-He is author of Odd Nedrum: Paintings, Sketches, and Drawings, published by Gyldendal/D.A.P. in 2001.
+He is author of the books Odd Nedrum: Paintings, Sketches, and Drawings (2001); New China, New Art (2008); and SoHo Sins (2016).

 Jonathan Goodman is an art writer and editor who has published extensively on modern and contemporary art for such publications as Art in America, Sculpture, Art Asia Pacific, and Art on Paper.
 He has written extensively on Asian art for several publications, and has written exhibition catalogues for art venues throughout the world.